Skilteee/PALETTE/README.md

 # PALETTE

-This repository contains the official implementation of PALETTE, a method for selectively relaxing safety refusal in large language models (LLMs) and vision-language models (VLMs) through per-layer direction ablation with LoRA.
-The repository also includes the Llama-3.1-8B-Instruct refusal-direction tensor.
+This repository contains the official implementation of Palette, a modular, controllable, and efficient framework that selectively relaxes refusal behavior on authorized target domains while preserving standard safety elsewhere.
+Our method identifies a refusal direction via multi-objective search and internalizes it into the model through lightweight adaptation.
+Palette further supports modular composition: it learns domain-specific safety controls independently and composes them through parameter merging, enabling on-demand multi-domain authorization without retraining.

 ## News